novakin/plexmediaserver_ynh/README.md

 - Use **Install software** option from admin panel
 - Find textbox tagged as **Install from github**
 - Copy and paste: https://github.com/Novakin/plexmediaserver_ynh

+## Be careful

+This package is currently only working if you install it on subdomain root